 To recap: The total GMP generally includes the cost of labor/materials and overhead, plus a percentage of that cost as profit.
 The total cost to the customer can be less than the guaranteed maximum price, but will never go over.

 How a Schedule of Values Works With a GMP Contract

 So is the guaranteed maximum price the added total of all these line items?
-Maybe, maybe not.
+Maybe it is — but maybe not.
 This is when negotiations will start!

 Regardless of which price structure is chosen, it’s important to know which one will apply to the project!

 A contractor must be able to estimate a project accurately and reliably in order to complete a GMP contract successfully.
 The accuracy of their estimate will determine how much financial risk they carry, and whether they can actually turn a profit on the job.

 But even the best-laid plans — and estimates — can go awry.
 The problem, not only with guaranteed maximum price contracts but for every project, is planning for uncertainty.
 Since GMP contracts attempt to cap the total contract price, there needs to be some mechanisms in place to add flexibility to the project.

 Contingency amounts are how to plan for the unknowns.
 These act as a contractor or sub’s safety valve if one or more line item exceeds their estimated costs.
 These can be structured in two general ways.